-Although no high-risk or security-sensitive types of work have been identified in the Group's workplaces, the Group understands that employees need to work at a computer for a long period of time everyday due to its business nature.
-Hence, the Group provides employees with occupational health education by circulating office safety guidance which covers the safe use of display screen equipment and correct working postures and encourages workplace stretching exercises to minimise the risk of work-related injuries and strains.
+Although no high-risk or security-sensitive types of work have been identified in the Group's workplaces, the Group understands that employees need to work at a computer for a long period of time every day due to its business nature.
+Hence, the Group provides employees with occupational health education by circulating office safety guidance issued by the Occupational Safety & Health Council which covers the safe use of display screen equipment and correct working postures and encourages workplace stretching exercises to minimise the risk of work-related injuries and strains.
 Moreover, the Group has posted reminders for its employees to develop healthy working habits in office such as appropriate body working postures, regular exercises in office and appropriate setting of computer monitors.

-In response to the outbreak of the COVID-19 pandemic, the Group has implemented infectious disease measures which allow employees to take isolation leave when they are subject to compulsory quarantine.
-Apart from the isolation leave, the Group also fully subsidises employees to take the COVID-19 test with a view to reducing the transmission of the virus in the community and in the workplace.
-In addition, the Group provides vaccination leaves as an incentive for employees to take COVID-19 vaccination.
+In response to the fifth wave of Covid-19 pandemic, the Group has implemented infectious disease measures which allow employees to take isolation leave when they are subject to compulsory quarantine.
+Apart from the isolation leave, the Group also fully subsidises employees to take the Covid-19 test with a view to reducing the transmission of the virus in the community and in the workplace.
+In addition, the Group provides vaccination leaves as an incentive for employees to take Covid-19 vaccination.
 The Group strictly enforces social distancing to prevent congregating in the operations during breaks or lunch times.
 The Group reminds its employees of the importance of staying home when feeling sick, frequently washing hands with soap and avoiding exposure to public places.